CleverCloud/doc.clever-cloud.com/commons/add-ons/add-ons-api.md

 * `name` (Optional) - A human readable name for your add-on.
 You will be able to change it later in the dashboard, so you don't even have to provide it right now.

 * `api/config_vars` - A list of config vars that will be returned on provisioning calls.
-Each config_var name *MUST* start with the capitalized, underscorized addon id, as in the example.
+Each config_var name *MUST* start with the capitalized, underscorized add-on id, as in the example.

 * `api/password` - Password that Clever Cloud will send in HTTP basic auth when making provisioning calls.
 You should generate a long random string for that field.